franzhaas/robotframework-construct/README.md

 and a modifying example
 ![image](https://github.com/user-attachments/assets/55de01cf-09b5-4ad7-ab46-02aa718dc8db)

-note, that this is very natural in the robotframework environment.
-If multiple elements need to be checked, this needs to be organized in keywords.
+**Note:** This is very natural in the Robot Framework environment.
+If multiple elements need to be checked, these checks should be organized in keywords.

 ### Observing the binary data
-The binary data built and parsed is easily accessible.
-This helps with trust issues and makes it easier to read digital analyzer outputs or oscilloscope screens.
-Also, a name to identify what definition is doing the parsing/generating is provided.
+The built and parsed binary data is easily accessible.
+This helps with trust issues and makes it easier to read digital analyzer or oscilloscope screens.
+Also, a name to identify what definition is doing the parsing/generating may be provided.

-A building example.:
+A building example:

 ![image](https://github.com/user-attachments/assets/9ad060cc-54cd-487e-9cb6-e0798aa53702)

-A parsing example.:
+A parsing example:

 ![image](https://github.com/user-attachments/assets/041852dc-ff40-4ade-9d3c-0999c5057cd1)